sharankarthikyan/FreshWorks-assignment/README.md

 ## Configuration Steps

 ### Step 1:
-After downloading this assignment, Make sure you are in the folder that contains app.js
+After downloading this assignment, Make sure to open the IDE in the folder that contains app.js file.

 ### Step 2:
 Run the below line.<br>
 <code>npm install</code>

 ### Step 3:
-Now, node_modules folder created in the folder that contains app.js.
+Now, node_modules folder created in the folder that contains app.js file.

 ## CRD Procedures
 All CRD process in the terminal itself.